 Not every transaction requires checking ten features.
 Quick authentication focuses on the most reliable indicators: tilt the note to see the 3D ribbon move, check the color-shifting 100, and feel for raised printing.
 These three tests catch most counterfeits in seconds.

 Thorough examination adds watermark inspection, UV light testing, and microprinting verification.
 Major transactions or suspicious notes warrant this additional scrutiny.
-Currency detector pens—testing for starch content in paper—provide a quick additional check, though sophisticated counterfeits sometimes defeat these.
+Currency detector pens provide a quick additional check, though sophisticated counterfeits sometimes defeat them.

 The $100 bill’s security features represent decades of anti-counterfeiting evolution.
-Each major redesign adds technologies that make the previous generation of counterfeits obsolete.
-Knowing these features protects you from fake bills while providing appreciation for the engineering behind everyday money.
+Each redesign makes the previous generation of counterfeits obsolete.
+Knowing these features protects you from fakes while providing appreciation for the engineering behind everyday money.